drfleming0227/Redfish-Tools/doc-generator/README-content-supplement-configuration-file.md

 If `description` or `intro` are specified for a schema, that value replaces the description of the schema.
 If both are specified, the `description` is output, followed by the `intro`.

 The `mockup` and `jsonpayload` attributes are mutually exclusive.
 If you specify both attributes, the content at `mockup` takes precedence.
 If you specify a `payload_dir` in the base configuration file, a payload directory is preferred over using these attributes.

+## units_translation key

+Dictionary.
+Maps units as they appear in Redfish schemas to units as you want them to appear in the documentation.